dstraub/satellite-plugin/README.md

 Push Packages
 -------------
-There is a special build step to push new packages in an software channel.
+There is a special build step to push new packages in a software channel.

 ![image](img/push-build.jpg)

-- "Path Pattern" is the path to search for new RPM packages (is a ant-like pattern, no regular expression)
+- "Path Pattern" is the path to search for new RPM packages (ant-like pattern, no regular expression)

 ![image](img/push-success.jpg)

-The name of the pushed package is stored in the build variables with the key **RPM_PACKAGE** and can be used in other build steps (for example executing an script).
+The name of the pushed package is stored in the build variables with the key **RPM_PACKAGE** and can be used in other build steps (for example executing remote script).

 Staging Packages
 ----------------